Fernando Ponce de León

-Fernando Ponce de León París (Bogotá, September 6, 1917 – Bogotá, November 13, 1998) was a Colombian writer born within a large family of eleven siblings.
+Fernando Ponce de León París (b.
+September 6, 1917 – d.
+November 13, 1998) was a Colombian writer born within a large family of eleven siblings.
 He lived a childhood of deprivation despite belonging to aristocratic families in Colombia, but also filled with great experiences and solidarity with his brothers and sisters.
 Still waiting to be published, he left several written testimonies of this period of his life.
 The Ponce de León París family are direct descendants of the Spanish nobleman and hero José Martín París Álvarez.

 Career

-In 1947 he cofounded with his twin brother Carlos a small printing business, called Ponce de León Bros., that would become in time one of the most important companies in its trade, to the point that in 1997 was distinguished by the Chamber of Commerce of Bogotá with a special award for its quality and entrepreneurial efficiency.
+In 1947, he cofounded a small printing business with his twin brother Carlos Ponce de León, called Ponce de León Bros.
+In 1997, it was distinguished by the Chamber of Commerce of Bogotá with a special award for its quality and entrepreneurial efficiency.

-A self-taught man, worked hard and studied to elevate his spirit and knowledge.
-A man of critical thinking, he did not permit his economic achievement to cloud his conviction that literature is a way to generate social conscience and understanding that life and the world have many faces.
-Said he: " … the writer has a mission right beside freedom…."